Competition takes place Sept. 7-12 in Las Vegas

 March 23, 2013 Wells Fargo Arena Des Moines, Iowa Medal Round

-Lou Rosselli concluded his seventh season on the Buckeye coaching staff in March and was an integral part of bringing home the team's first-ever national championship.
+Lou Rosselli concluded his eighth season on the Buckeye coaching staff in March and was an integral part of bringing home the team's first-ever national championship.
 Hired by Ohio State head coach Tom Ryan in the spring of 2006, Rosselli was promoted to associate head coach following the 2008-09 season.
 The 2009 National Wrestling Coaches Association Assistant Coach of the Year and 2014 USA Wrestling Freestyle Coach of the Year, Rosselli helped guide Ohio State to its second-consecutive runner-up finish at the NCAA championships that same year.
 As well, Rosselli was instrumental in mentoring two-time NCAA champion J Jaggers in 2008 and 2009 and has been behind the success off three-time NCAA champion (2012, 2013, 2014) Logan Stieber.

 In addition to his responsibilities with the Buckeye program, Rosselli has worked extensively with USA wrestling.
-Last summer, Rosselli served as a volunteer coach of the U.S. Olympic Freestyle Team for the London Games in July.
+In the summer of 2012, Rosselli served as a volunteer coach of the U.S. Olympic Freestyle Team for the London Games.
 Rosselli was one of five finalists for a 2008 U.S. Olympic freestyle volunteer coaching position.
 Additionally, Rosselli is a three-time U.S. Freestyle World Team Coach.
 In September of 2011, Rosselli assisted the U.S. freestyle team to a third-place finish at the FILA Wrestling World Championships in Istanbul, Turkey.
 He worked in the same capacity at the 2007 and 2006 world championships.
 In 2007, the U.S. finished fourth in Baku, Azerbaijan, while the year before, the squad posted a third-place finish in Guangzhou, China.
 USA Wrestling awarded Rosselli with the Terry McCann Freestyle Coach of the Year honor in 2007 following the team's impressive performance in China.

 Additionally, Rosselli led the 2009 Pan American Championships squad to a gold medal in Maracaibo, Venezuela.
 A year later, he coached the 2010 U.S. World University Games team in Torino, Italy.
 In 2005, Rosselli was an assistant coach at the 2005 World University Games in Izmir, Turkey, and the U.S. team recorded a third-place finish.